RodolfoAMaranhao/RodolfoAMaranhao.github.io/sample_page.md

 • Artist popularity matters, people view songs as popular if they were made by artists they already know.  <br><br>
 • With an accuracy of about 83% our Random Forest was our best performing model. <br><br>

-To summarize, predicting the popularity of songs can be very challenging.
-We have unpredictable one hit wonders and songs by famous artists that failed in an industry that’s always changing.
-However, through our comprehensive analysis of this matter, we have identified several crucial insights and developed models that are reasonably effective in predicting a song’s level of popularity.
+To summarize, through our comprehensive analysis of the matter, we have identified several crucial insights and developed models that are reasonably effective in predicting a song’s level of popularity on Spotify.
 We also tested the effectiveness of our models, making sure that they are valid and could provide insights to future projects; furthermore, creating value to artists, companies, and the music industry in general.

 For more details see <a href="https://github.com/RodolfoAMaranhao/Predicting-Song-Popularity-on-Spotify">Project Files</a>